-The reality was that Hollie’s doctor had an informal arrangement with a local attorney who was illegally arranging newborn adoptions on the side.
-The physician’s role was to convince the young mother (and more importantly, her parents since she was a minor) that adoption was their only option; then refer them directly to the attorney for placement.
-At the time, and being under great distress, Hollie and her parents were completely unaware of these details, or that they were being targeted.
+The reality was that Hollie’s doctor had an informal arrangement with a local attorney, Edward Kent, who illegally organized a series of newborn adoptions on the side.
+The doctor’s role was to convince the young mother (and more importantly, her parents since she was a minor) that adoption was their only option; then refer them directly to his attorney friend for placement.

 EARLY 1976: BEFORE THE PREGNANCY

-About eleven months prior to Michelle’s birth, a married couple in their 30s met with Edward Kent, the attorney who had this agreement with the Ob/Gyn.
-This couple (Michelle’s future adoptive parents) wanted to adopt a healthy, white newborn without the hassles and wait times associated with legal adoptions. (i.e. home study, background checks, references, medical & mental health info, etc.) They were willing to pay money and overlook obvious red flags in order for this to take place.
+About eleven months before Michelle’s birth, a married couple in their 30s met with Edward Kent, the attorney who had this agreement with Hollie’s doctor.
+This couple (Michelle’s future adoptive parents) wanted to adopt a healthy, white newborn without the “hassles” and wait times associated with legal adoptions. (i.e. home study, background checks, references, medical & mental health info, etc.) They were willing to pay money to make this happen.

 On December 4, 1976, Hollie was to be discharged from the hospital.
 Everything was happening very quickly.
-It was at this time that she would hand her four day old baby to the couple hoping to adopt her.
-As she was instructed by the attorney, Hollie reluctantly handed Michelle to the couple, with his promise that this couple had been thoroughly evaluated, and reminded her that she was doing what was “best for her baby.”
-Today, this would be called a predatory adoption or a coerced adoption, and would not be granted by the court. (read more)
+It was at this time that Hollie would be required to hand her newborn daughter, Michelle, to the couple that wanted to adopt her.
+As she was instructed by Edward Kent, Hollie reluctantly handed Michelle to the couple with his promises that the couple had been thoroughly investigated and reminded her that she was doing what was “best” for her baby.

-In April 1978, after an investigation by the State of New Jersey, Edward Kent was indicted for his illegal and unethical actions regarding Michelle’s adoption and a few others he arranged.
+In April 1978, after an investigation by the State of New Jersey, Edward Kent was indicted for his involvement with Michelle’s adoption, and a few of the other adoptions he arranged.
 He was convicted.

 THE YEARS AFTER THE ADOPTION

-Over the years, Hollie tried locating Michelle through adoption reunion websites, directories and such, but she never received a response.
+Over the decades, Hollie tried to contact Michelle through adoption registries, reunion websites and other directories, but she never received a response.
 She also tried locating her (or her adoptive family) using telephone directories, but since Michelle’s adoptive parents had provided fake first and last names, she was unknowingly searching for people who didn’t even exist.
-Sadly, Hollie assumed this lack of response from Michelle meant she did not want to find her biological family, or that perhaps something had happened to her.
+Hollie assumed this lack of response from Michelle over the years meant she did not want to find her biological family, or that perhaps something had happened to her.
 That was not the case.

-Here are two excerpts from a 1977 DYFS report following a scheduled interview after the placement: (the plaintiffs are Michelle’s adoptive parents.
+Here are two excerpts from a report following a scheduled interview after the placement: (the plaintiffs are Michelle’s adoptive parents.
 ‘Christina’ is the name Michelle’s adoptive parents assigned to her)